Hannah Brown Sizzles In Black Sports Bra & Booty Shorts Leaving ‘DWTS’ Rehearsals

 Hannah Brown has been making major headlines ever since she was announced as an official cast member on the upcoming season of Dancing with the Stars.
-The 24-year-old appears to have wasted no time in hitting the studio, with the paparazzi appearing to be hot on her heels.
-Photos obtained by The Daily Mail today showed the star leaving rehearsals – clearly, this reality face is looking fighting fit.
+The 24-year-old appears to have wasted no time hitting the studio, with the paparazzi appearing to be hot on her heels.
+Photos obtained by The Daily Mail today showed the star leaving rehearsals, and clearly, this reality face is looking fighting fit.

-Photos showed Hannah smiling as she made her way through streets in Los Angeles, California.
+Photos showed Hannah smiling as she made her way through the streets in Los Angeles, California.
 The star appeared fully outfitted for a dance-heavy session, although her look likewise ticked boxes for reminding fans just how much muscle she has.
 The Bachelor star was rocking a tiny pair of booty shorts in speckled gray, with a likewise minimal sports bra offsetting the palette via a jet shade of black.
 Hannah had a white sweater tied around her waist, although her killer abs weren’t covered.
 Likewise on show were Hannah’s fit and long legs, toned arms, and sculpted shoulders.
-The Alabama native appeared to have gone low-frills with her hair and makeup – then again, fans of this former beauty pageant queen would likely argue that she needs zero effort on the glam front.
+The Alabama native appeared to have gone low frills with her hair and makeup.
+Then again, fans of this former beauty pageant queen would likely argue that she needs zero effort on the glam front.

 Hannah was snapped wearing shades with her hair tied back into a ponytail.
 A bottle of water held in the star’s hand suggested she had been keeping herself hydrated through the rehearsals.